kangtastic/attnative6/README.md

 1. Disable the current DHCPv6 client from running on your WAN interface, if any.
 2. Get and install `dibbler-client` from your Linux distribution's package repository.
    * If the package installer prompts you to ask if you want to start the client during boot, **REFUSE** for now.
+   * If you didn't refuse, don't worry, the installer script can remedy your error later.
 3. (Optional, highly recommended) Also get and install `rdisc6`, which is contained in a package named `ndisc6`.
 ### Installation
 1. Clone the repository, or download the first release and untar it.